percona/portal-doc/docs/advisors/checks/postgresql-eol-check.md

 get any further updates or bug fixes.

 ## Resolution
-Please upgrade to the latest version of Percona Distribution for PostgreSQL according to our [update guide](https://docs.percona.com/postgresql/15/major-upgrade.html)
+Upgrade to the latest version of Percona Distribution for PostgreSQL, following the [upgrade instructions](https://docs.percona.com/postgresql/15/major-upgrade.html).

 For more information, check out the [Percona software support lifecycle information](https://www.percona.com/services/policies/percona-software-support-lifecycle)